dovetail-genomics/HiChiP/docs/source/before_you_begin.rst

 Before you begin
 ================

-Have a copy of the HiChiP scripts on your machine:
+Have a copy of the HiChIP scripts on your machine:
 ----------------------------------------------------

 Clone this repository: